How Do We Deal With (Product) Backlog Explosion?

 After applying this kind of thinking you will probably find you still have too many items in the product backlog.
 The low hanging fruit is gone, so now you have have to go through the items individually and decide on disposal:

-• Rigorously order the product backlog.
-Many people explain to me their product backlog is not ordered (or to apply old term, prioritize).
-While there are a number of reasons for this, if your product backlog is not ordered per what you think is important, it is still ordered in some way, and you are missing an important tool to get the best out of your team.
-If the order is really not important then it won't matter if we put a line the cumulative points in the backlog sum to 900 and kill anything lower than that.
-Most people would balk at this approach which implies there really is an order.
-Get your backlog ordered so you can make these kinds of calls.
+- Rigorously prioritize the product backlog.
+Many people explain to me their product backlog is not prioritized.
+While there are a number of reasons for this, if your product backlog is not prioritized per what you think is important, it is still prioritized in some way, and you are missing an important tool to get the best out of your team.
+If the priority is really not important then it won't matter if we put a line the cumulative points in the backlog sum to 900 and kill anything lower than that.
+Most people would balk at this approach which implies there really is an priority.
+Get your backlog prioritized so you can make these kinds of calls.

 Once you have cleaned up your backlog, you now need to set things up so that you don't re-create the problem you had.
 Again, your approach will vary, but the base approach will come from the work you have done so far.
 Now that you have an upper limit on the number of items in the product backlog you can establish rules for accepting new items.
 For example you could say “new items can only be added to the product backlog if an existing item of equivalent size is removed from the backlog.”
 This approach can be applied to individual product backlog items, but also to groups or items in the case where we have a new “epic” requirement that is more important that items previously on the list.
 The approach will force a certain degree of “readiness” criteria for new items coming in.
 For example, it is hard to make this call if you don't have estimates on new items.
 Once again, when something is removed you will need to determine how you communication this to relevant stakeholders.